What is a preceptor and how many do you need?

 ONE for each site where you plan to do rotations lasting longer than one week.

-- Clinical rotation* (8 weeks) - must be a Registered Dietitian Nutritionist (RDN) who works full time in a hospital, skilled nursing/rehabilitation center or long-term acute care center.
-You may contract to go with a dietitian who consults at different facilities (dialysis centers should be put in community rotation).
+- Medical Nutrition Therapy rotation (8-12 weeks) - Preceptor(s) must be a Registered Dietitian Nutritionist (RDN).
+Facilities may include hospital, skilled nursing/rehabilitation center, long-term acute care center, dialysis center and outpatient nutrition counseling.
+You may contract to go with a dietitian who consults at different facilities.

 HOW MANY SITES DO I NEED?

-- Clinical - KADDI recommends you do all 8 weeks at the same site.
+- Medical Nutrition Therapy- KADDI recommends you do 6-8 weeks at the same site.
 This gives you time to get to know the facility and be ready to do a one-week staff relief at the end.
+You may choose up to two sites.
+Facilities may include hospital, skilled nursing/rehabilitation center, long-term acute care center, dialysis center and outpatient nutrition counseling.
+You may contract to go with a dietitian who consults at different facilities.

 - Foodservice - a healthcare facility or school district works well for the 8 weeks of this rotation.
 You may choose to go to two sites if you want to get a varied experience.